Sustainable development, complexity and change: thinking and practices for the SDG and other objectives

 However, both the concept and it’s expression, configured in the 17 SDG and their indicators, remain under discussion, raising issues about their adequacy to places, contexts and specific problems, about the practices that sustain the concept of sustainable development and the degree of congruence between the thinking underlying the SDG, the complexity of the world and the actions informed by such thinking.

-This Summer School aims to stimulate the discussion around the SDG, guided by critical, alternative and complementary views.
-We invite academics, activists, intervenors, educators and whoever more is interested in participating in the co-constuctiion of new ways of thinking and action that inform the pursue of sustainable and desirable alternatives for the place of humanity.
+This Winter School aims to stimulate the discussion around the SDG, guided by critical, alternative and complementary views.
+We invite academics, activists, intervenors, educators and whoever more is interested in participating in the co-constuction of new ways of thinking and action that inform the pursue of sustainable and desirable alternatives for the place of humanity.
+A variety of creative techniques and mediums will be used to support rich interactions and dialogues amongst the participants and the co-evolution and co-construction of new ideas.

-It will welcome the exhibit of posters from doctoral or postdoctoral researchers which will be target of a critical re-construction process throughout the Summer School and equally presented in the last day.
-Throughout all days there will be an exhibition of informative materials around the actions of diverse organisations, practitioners and activists, oriented to themes of development.
+The School will welcome the exhibit of posters from doctoral or postdoctoral researchers which will be target of a critical re-construction process throughout the Summer School and equally presented in the last day.
+Throughout all days there will be an online exhibition of informative materials around the actions of diverse organisations, practitioners and activists, oriented to themes of development.
+The wider audience interested in the themes of the Summer School is invited to follow our daily reports and to interact with the group by posing questions and raising issues through our social media pages (cf. invitation to wider audience).

 Rita Campos (CES-UC), Ana Teixeira de Melo (CES-UC), Philip Garnett (York Management School e York Cross-Disciplinary Centre for Systems Analysis, University of York, UK), Leo Caves (Independent researcher, PT, collaborator of the Centre for the Philosophy of Sciences of the University of Lisbon, Associate do York Cross-Disciplinary Centre for Systems Analysis, University of York, UK).